GabeScott/standard-works-vault/General Conference/2003 October - An Enduring Testimony of the Mission of the Prophet Joseph.md

 # An Enduring Testimony of the Mission of the Prophet Joseph

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2003 General Conference*

+>*The Prophet Joseph is an example and a teacher of enduring well in faith. … I thank and love him as the Lord’s prophet of the Restoration.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/an-enduring-testimony-of-the-mission-of-the-prophet-joseph?lang=eng)

 On the evening before he was martyred in Carthage, the Prophet Joseph Smith bore testimony to his guards.
 He testified of the divine authenticity of the Book of Mormon.
 He bore witness of the administration of angels and that the kingdom of God was again established upon the earth.

 I wonder if any of those guards prayed that night.
 The Holy Ghost was ready to tell them that the remarkable message was true.
-With a testimony of the Spirit they would have known that they should ask for baptism.
+With a testimony of the Spirit, they would have known that they should ask for baptism.
 And then they could have received the priceless gift of the Holy Ghost.
 With that gift, they could know the truth of all things.
-I wonder if any of them sensed that night how close they were to starting down the only path which would lead them to the Savior in the world to come, to see His face with pleasure and hear the words, “Come unto me, ye blessed, there is a place prepared for you in the mansions of my Father.”1
+I wonder if any of them sensed that night how close they were to starting down the only path which would lead them to the Savior in the world to come, to see His face with pleasure and hear the words, “Come unto me, ye blessed, there is a place prepared for you in the mansions of my Father.”[^1]

 We all have people we love.
 Think of them now.
 They may be our children or our grandchildren.
 Perhaps you think of your husband or your wife.
 It may be someone you are teaching as a missionary.
 It may be a friend.
 You want with all your heart to have them someday hear those words from the Master.
 And for that blessing to come, they will need that testimony offered by the Prophet in Carthage burning in their hearts through all the tests of life, as it did in his.